-STE of ozone (the transport of ozone from the stratosphere into the troposphere) declines sharply from 1979-1994, consistent with the decline in lower stratospheric ozone associated with the use and emission of halogenated ODS, particularly the CFCs, throughout this time.
-From 1994-2006, modelled STE slowly increases, driven in part by early signs of stratospheric ozone recovery in the mid-latitudes (e.g. (Keeble et al., 2018), and stratospheric dynamical changes resulting from increased GHGs (e.g. (Butchart, 2014)).
-We note that these two effects are not isolated, with stratospheric ozone depletion and stratospheric dynamics closely coupled (e.g. Keeble et al. (2014, Polyani et al. (2018)).
+STE declines sharply from 1979-1994, consistent with the declines in lower stratospheric ozone associated with the use and emission of halogenated ozone depleting substances, particularly the CFCs, throughout this time.
+From 1994-2010, modelled STE slowly increases, driven in part by early signs of stratospheric ozone recovery in the mid-latitudes (e.g. (James Keeble et al., 2018), and stratospheric dynamical changes resulting from increased GHGs (e.g.(Butchart, 2014)).
+We note that these two effects are not isolated, with stratospheric ozone depletion and stratospheric dynamics closely coupled (e.g. Keeble et al. (2014, Polvani et al. (2018)).